Joint home loan: Tips for co-buying property

 Is a joint home loan your ticket to property ownership?
 Our expert tips help you get ready to buy a home with a partner, friend or relative.

-You may want to consider setting up a joint bank account with sufficient funds to cover your mortgage and property expenses.
-This may involve both you and your partner depositing a certain amount into the account each week.
+You may want to consider setting up a joint bank account to cover the loan repayments and expenses.

 What are your plans for today, tomorrow and the future?